CaitlinOCallaghan/ull-shaka-ecosystem/README.md

 https://ubuntu.com/download/desktop

-For Macs, you can download UTM to run virtual machines on your Mac, x86 or ARM (this repo is not yet ARM tested, for free here:
+For Macs, you can download UTM to run virtual machines on your Mac, x86 or ARM (this repo is not yet ARM tested), for free here:

 https://getutm.app